Junior Tallo: Vitória

 In September 2017, free agent Tallo joined Primeira Liga side Vitória de Guimarães on a three-year contract.

 He scored 2 goals in 21 matches in the 2017–18 season.
 In February 2018, he faced a disciplinary process from his club after he reacted with obscene gestures to insults and alleged racist abuse by supporters during a 5–0 defeat to Braga.

 After the Christmas break in December 2018, Tallo and his teammate Welthon were absent from the training without justification.
 Vitoria then again started a disciplinary process being applied to Tallo for staying away from training, while the player flew back to his home country, Ivory Coast, and stayed there.
 Official sources confirmed on 25 January 2019, that the players contract had been terminated.
 The player also had to compensate the club.

 Later Tallo wrote on social medias that he had terminated the contract because the club owed him money and that the club had behaved unprofessionally.
 Tallo argued, that the termination of contract with Vitória was due to "non-payment" of his salaries, stating that "he was not the only one to go through the same situation."
 After these statements the club announced it would sue Tallo.

 Újpest

 In mid-2020, Tallo was signed by Nemzeti Bajnokság I club Újpest FC.

 On 17 October 2020, he scored his first goal for Újpest in the league.
 On 13 January 2022, Tallo was loaned out to Turkish TFF First League club Samsunspor for the rest of the season.

+Botoşani

+Tallo moved to neighbouring Romania to play with FC Botoşani in Liga I.

+Dubočica

+On March 15, 2024, Tallo signed with Dubočica to play in the Serbian First League.